-Our first meeting for the 2017 school year will be Wednesday, September 6, 10:30am EDT (which translates to 7:30am PDT for those of us using Pacific Time on the West Coast).
-Before that meeting, you should verify that you can access the Moodle Chemistry class site and become familiar with this website.
+Our first meeting of the 2022 academic year will be Wednesday morning, 7 September, at 11:00a EDT (which translates to 8:00 am PDT for those of us on the West Coast, 9:00am for the Mountain time zone, and 10:00am for Central).
+Before that meeting, you should verify that you can access the Chemistry course from the Moodle and become familiar with this website.
 If have problems with email or chat, notify Scholars Online technical support.
 If you have problems with accessing the website, please let me know as soon as possible.

 Welcome to the Scholars Online Chemistry Class!

 - The first set of links on the left side of each page connect you to general course information that covers what you need to know before you start the course.
 Material on these pages is publicly available through the web to anyone.